 With the Efinity software v2022.1 and higher, you do not need to import the debug configuration.
-These instructions are for reference if you are using an earlier software version.
+These instructions are for reference if you are using an earlier software version with legacy Eclipse IDE.

 To simplify the debugging steps, the Sapphire SoC includes debug configurations that you import.
 There are several configuration files, depending on which board you use.